MercuryRising/redis-doc/topics/twitter-clone.md

 This has a lot of problems since if you add one server you need to move too much keys and so on, but this is the general idea even if you use a better hashing scheme like consistent hashing.

 Ok, are key accesses distributed among the key space?
 Well, all the user data will be partitioned among different servers.
 There are no inter-keys operations used (like SINTER, otherwise you need to care that things you want to intersect will end in the same server. *This is why Redis unlike memcached does not force a specific hashing scheme, it's application specific*).
-Btw there are keys that are accessed more frequently.
+There are specific keys in our database that are accessed more frequently.

 Special keys
 ---

 For example every time we post a new message, we *need* to increment the `global:nextPostId` key.
-How to fix this problem?
-A Single server will get a lot if increments.
+How do we fix this problem?
+A single server will get a lot if increments.
 The simplest way to handle this is to have a dedicated server just for increments.
-This is probably an overkill btw unless you have really a lot of traffic.
+This is probably overkill unless you really have a lot of traffic.
 There is another trick.
 The ID does not really need to be an incremental number, but just *it needs to be unique*.
 So you can get a random string long enough to be unlikely (almost impossible, if it's md5-size) to collide, and you are done.
 We successfully eliminated our main problem to make it really horizontally scalable!

 There is another one: global:timeline.
 There is no fix for this, if you need to take something in order you can split among different servers and *then merge* when you need to get the data back, or take it ordered and use a single key.
-Again if you really have so much posts per second, you can use a single server just for this.
-Remember that with commodity hardware Redis is able to handle 100000 writes for second, that's enough even for Twitter, I guess.
+Again if you really have so many posts per second, you can use a single server just for this.
+Remember that with commodity hardware Redis is able to handle 100000 writes per second, that's enough even for Twitter, I guess.

-Please feel free to use the comments below for questions and feedbacks.